Andorra in the Eurovision Song Contest 2008: Background

-The Andorran national broadcaster, Ràdio i Televisió d'Andorra (RTVA), broadcasts the event within Andorra and organises the selection process for the nation's entry.
-RTVA confirmed their intentions to participate at the 2008 Eurovision Song Contest on 6 November 2007.
-In 2004 and 2005, RTVA had set up a national final in order to select the Andorran entry for the contest.
+As part of its duties as participating broadcaster, RTVA organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2008 contest on 6 November 2007.
+In 2004 and 2005, RTVA had set up a national final in order to select its entry for the contest.
 In 2006 and 2007, the broadcaster opted for an internal selection to select both the artist and song, a method which was continued for their 2008 entry.